-5. Turn the ignition switch to the unlocked OFF position.
+5. Remove the ignition key.

 6. Install a suitable clamping device, designed for towing, to secure the front wheels in the straight position.
-7. Disconnect the negative battery cable and secure it away from the battery post.

 Flat towing (with all four wheels on the ground) is allowed ONLY if the driveshaft is removed.
 Towing with the rear wheels on the ground while the driveshaft is connected will result in severe transmission damage.